AstrobioMike/AstrobioMike.github.io/bash/one_liners.md

 Here's a collection of *bash* one-liners I have stored in a text document on my desktop.
 I've added things to it over time that I either didn't use often enough to have memorized, or that solved some problem for me that was particularly frustrating and so I saved the code there for posterity purposes.

-I have started [this repository]() which holds a lot of these that I use all the time in more user-friendly scripts.
-I'll get back to dealing with this mess later :)
+I have started [this repository](https://github.com/AstrobioMike/bioinf_tools){:target="_blank"} which holds a lot of these that I use all the time in more user-friendly scripts, and installation help for that can be found [here on this site](/bash/installing_tools#my-bioinformatics-tools-bit){:target="_blank"}.
+Someday I'll get back to dealing with this mess below :)

 <br>